NunoCardoso/AdventOfCode/README.md

 * path finding
 * Bron–Kerbosch

-Proposal for:
-* STATUS: unsolved, solved
-* SPEED: slow, fast, brute-force (for md5s)
-* CODE: clean (optimized + formatted), dirty (unoptimized nor formatted)

-# Coding guidelines
+# Coding guidelines v1.0

+* Typescript
-* Aim for <1s speed optimized
+* Aim for less than 1 second to solve both day puzzles
-* Aim for readability, so code should be easy to follow - be declarative, use functions
+* Focus on readability.
+Code should be easy to follow with declarative functions
-* move away from structures like [number, number, number, string], they are fast but not readable
+* Move away from structures like [number, number, number, string], they are fast but not easy to follow in code.

 ## Typing
 * do type everything.
 Avoid `any` type. reuse types such as `Point`, `Dimension`, `World`, they help.